EITC Pooled Fund Logo

 Advocating for the EITC in the World of COVID-19 (Dec 2020): The economic downturn caused by the COVID-19 pandemic has thrown millions of Americans into financial instability.
 The EITC is one policy that can help low-income families stay afloat.
 This guide highlights messaging advocates can use to advocate for the EITC in the world of COVID-19.

-A 2020 GUIDE TO Effective EITC Advocacy (Dec 2020): A comprehensive list of strategies highlighted in all 21 TCWF case studies.
+A 2020 Guide to Effective EITC Advocacy (Dec 2020): A comprehensive list of strategies highlighted in all 21 TCWF case studies.

 California: Strong Relationships and Targeted Messages: Enacting a Last-Minute CalEITC Expansion for ITIN Filers (Dec 2020)